openstack/keystone-specs/api/v3/identity-api-v3-os-endpoint-policy.rst

 - A policy associated to any endpoint of a given service type

-When an endpoint requests the appropriate policy for itself, the extension will look for an association *in the order given above* (which is essentially in order from most specific to least specific) and select the first one it finds.
+When an endpoint requests the appropriate policy for itself, the API will look for an association *in the order given above* (which is essentially in order from most specific to least specific) and select the first one it finds.
 For region associations, any parent regions will also be examined in ascending